nzbget/nzbget.github.io/_wiki/Extension_scripts.md

 ```

 ### Communication with NZBGet via command line
 NZBGet can be controlled via command line using remote commands.
-For documentation on available commands see [[Command line reference]].
+For documentation on available commands see [Command line reference](Command_line_reference).

 When calling NZBGet you need to know two things:
 - the location of NZBGet binary;